DWI Blood Tests in New Jersey

 There are several ways to challenge the admissibility of a blood test result in a DWI case in New Jersey.
 First, it is possible to challenge the reliability of the sample based on the way the blood sample was obtained.
 It is also possible to challenge the chain of custody of the evidence obtained.
 Finally, you can also challenge the credentials of the individual who procured the blood because they must be medically authorized and licensed to do so.

-Refusal to Submit to a Blood Test: Not a Valid Charge in New Jersey
+Can You be Charged with Refusal to Submit to a Blood Test in NJ?

 Refusal to submit to a breath test is a valid charge in New Jersey under N.J.S.
 39:4-50.2.
 However, refusal to submit to a blood test is not a valid charge.
 Police have the right to take blood in certain cases without your permission.
 As such, you do not have the right to refuse to submit to a blood test.
 Therefore, refusal to submit to a blood test is not a valid violation in New Jersey.
 Mr. Tormey recently represented a client in Newark Municipal Court who was improperly charged with refusal to submit to a blood test.
 As a result, Mr. Tormey was able to get that charged dismissed as a matter of law.

-Contact a Dover NJ DWI Lawyer for a Free Consultation
+Contact a Dover NJ DWI Blood Test Lawyer for a Free Consultation

-Our experienced criminal defense lawyers are available immediately to assist you with your DWI case in New Jersey.
+Our experienced Morristown DWI defense attorneys are available immediately to assist you with your DWI case in Dover, Roxbury, Randolph, Madison, Montville, or elsewhere in New Jersey.
 Our DWI defense team is composed of a former New Jersey DWI prosecutor, an attorney who is certified on the Alcotest 7110 breath testing device, and a retired NJ State trooper who is certified not only on the breath test machine but also in the field sobriety tests.
-Contact our offices anytime for a free initial consultation at 866-949-6948.
-We are happy to talk to you about your case.
+Contact our Morristown offices anytime for a free initial consultation at (908) 336-5008.
+We are happy to talk to you about your case and answer any questions you may have.